Sustainable Business with phiyond: Key Milestones

 The SEED Awards for Entrepreneurship in Sustainable Development (SEED Awards) identify and promote eco-inclusive enterprises in emerging and developing economies, giving them the opportunity to scale their businesses through grants, strategy advice, access to investors, and global profiling.
 The SEED Low Carbon Awards 2021 in Ghana, India, Indonesia, South Africa, Thailand, and Uganda are sponsored by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 The SEED Climate Adaptation Awards 2021 in Malawi, Zambia, Botswana are sponsored by the Government of Flanders.

 SEED is a global partnership for action on sustainable development and the green economy.
-Since 2006, adelphi has been supporting SEED as an implementing partner and has been responsible for carrying out multiple programme components.
-In 2013, adelphi took on the project sponsorship and carries out all activities within the SEED programme.
+Since 2006, adelphi research has been supporting SEED as an implementing partner and has been responsible for carrying out multiple programme components.
+In 2013, adelphi research took on the project sponsorship and carries out all activities within the SEED programme.

 Founded by the United Nations Environment Programme (UNEP), the United Nations Development Programme (UNDP) and the International Union for Conservation of Nature (IUCN) at the 2002 World Summit on Sustainable Development in Johannesburg, SEED believes entrepreneurship is key in driving sustainable development.